-In mid-September, there will be a one-day or two-day staging, or orientation, for all of the new Peace Corps Volunteers (PCVs) heading to Morocco this fall.
-We, the PCVs heading to Morocco, haven't yet found out where the staging will be held.
+In mid-September, there will be a one-day or two-day staging, or orientation, for all those of us who are being invited to be Peace Corps Volunteers (PCVs) in Morocco.
+We, those of us invited to be PCVs in Morocco, haven't yet found out where the staging will be held.
 It looks like the last staging for Morocco was held in Philadelphia, so perhaps the staging this September will be held in Philadelphia.

 Right after the staging, there will be between two to three months of training in Morocco.
 We'll be trained in language skills, cross-cultural knowledge, safety and security, and technical skills.
 At some point during the training, we'll get assigned to our specific sites in Morocco; right now none of us know where in Morocco any of us will be specifically assigned.

 As far as the job goes, Youth Developers in Morocco start out teaching English at Dar Chebabs, which are Youth Centers.
 PCVs integrate into their community by teaching English classes at the Youth Centers.
 Later, PCVs can branch out and potentially start other projects and extracurricular activities to bring different members of the community together.